GansterLeo/drone_flightcontroller/README.md

 ## 5. Reflection
 Telling an engineering story is nice but in the end the learnings that were taken during and after the engineering process made this project a real success:
+* I gained experience with embedded programming in C and acquired my first insights into C++.
 * Better hardware - specifically motors and ESCs - would have reduced IMU noise significantly and simplified tuning.
 * Unit testing would have been possible with modular code.
 * I learned to implement a simple command-line-interface for configuration over UART.